 When it was time to go home for the evening, he still couldn't shake his unease.
 Yancy wasn't just an underling, he was a very hardworking, valuable underling.
 He was also a friend, of sorts.
 Ransen buttoned his peacoat carefully, bottom to top, took his black umbrella in his hand, and turned left out of his door instead of right: toward the back stair to Yancy's department instead of to the elevator that led downstairs to the front door.

 As he descended purposely, he wondered briefly what he should say.
 Why was he going to see him anyway?
 To apologize?
 No. Why then?

-To make sure he was ok.
+To check his status, be sure he was fine.